piburnbr/user-activity-code-challenge/README.md

 It will start at the first page specified by the project requirements, and then have a link to reach the second page (also accessible at http://localhost:8000/usertables/page2).
 The JSON file is exposed at http://localhost:8000/usertables/users.

+For the sake of Django file structure, the location of the JSON file is now /attainia_project/usertables/static/users.json.

 # User Activity Monitor